 Seah Eu Chin’s eldest son Cheo Seah, whom the British made a Justice of the Peace, was “a gentleman well known for his kindness of heart and liberality”, according to Sir Song Ong Siang.

 Seah Cheo Seah was actively involved in society.
-For example, he was publicly reported in the newspapers to be a horticulture enthusiast who loved flower shows.
+He was appointed a Justice of the Peace.
 He was also a committee member of the Tan Tock Seng Hospital.
-And according to the Straits Settlements Government Gazette, he was appointed a committee member of the Society for the Protection of Women and Children.
+And according to the Straits Settlements Government Gazette, he was appointed a committee member of the Society for the Protection of Women and Children (the Singapore Poh Leung Kok or Po Leung Kuk).

 He was also involved in businesses.
 For example, Seah Cheo Seah, Tan Seng Poh, and Lee Cheng Tee were proprietors of the ‘Alexandra’ gunpowder magazine at Tanah Merah Kechil, in the eastern part of Singapore.
-Cheo Seah and his brother, Liang Seah, also worked together with Tan Seng Poh, who became a manager when Seah Eu Chin retired from business in 1864.

 Seah Cheo Seah had a wife named Lee Qwee Poh and a concubine named Lim Kah Lye (who was later buried in the “family burial ground”, likely referring to the family’s burial grounds in the Thomson area).

-Around two years after Seah Eu Chin’s passing, Seah Cheo Seah passed away on 25 November 1885, leaving four sons, Seah Eng Kiat, Seah Eng Kun, Seah Eng Yeak, and Seah Eng Lok, and several daughters including Seah Hua Poh (who was married to Sim Leang Tong).
+Around two years after Seah Eu Chin’s passing, Seah Cheo Seah passed away on 25 November 1885, leaving four sons, Seah Eng Kiat, Seah Eng Kun, Seah Eng Yeak, and Seah Eng Lok, and several daughters including Seah Hua Poh (who married Sim Leang Tong).

-One of Seah Cheo Seah’s descendants, Patrick Lee (born 1955), has a keen interest in his family history.
+One of Seah Cheo Seah’s many descendants is Patrick Lee (born 1955).
+He has a keen interest in family history.
 From what he knows, Seah Eng Kiat, Cheo Seah’s eldest son, lost his first wife at a young age, but not before she bore him a son, Seah Peng Hong (Patrick’s maternal grandfather).
-Seah Eng Kiat later remarried, this time to the daughter of a Malaccan Kapitan Cina.

-Reflecting on his Peranakan heritage, Patrick wrote, “As the family demands of a daughter-in-law were very stringent, they could not find a suitable wife from Singapore for Seah Peng Hong.
+As the family demands of a daughter-in-law were very stringent, they could not find a suitable wife from Singapore for Seah Peng Hong.
 They had to hire matchmakers and finally found my grandmother, a native of the Riau (in what is Indonesia today).
 She was beautiful and had superb culinary skills.
-And since her mother-in-law was a native of Malacca, she had to learn and include the famous Peranakan and Malaccan dishes in her repertoire of food and desserts.”
+And since her mother-in-law was a native of Malacca, she had to learn and include the famous Peranakan and Malaccan dishes in her repertoire of food and desserts.

 Seah Liang Seah (1850 – 1925)

 Seah Eu Chin’s second son, Seah Liang Seah, was another famous pioneer.
 He was known for his entrepreneurial spirit, wisdom, and kindness.
 And among Seah Eu Chin’s sons, he was the most famous.
+(For more detailed information, please visit this page dedicated to leader and legislator: Seah Liang Seah.)

 He was born in Singapore in 1850, and studied Chinese with a private tutor under his father’s direct supervision, and learnt English for a short while at St Joseph’s Institution.
-He married at the age of 17, and after his marriage became an assistant in Eu Chin & Co., his father’s company, and worked for many years as his secretary.
-He was also engaged in many other ventures, including pineapple canning and rubber.

 While he was a successful businessman, Seah Liang Seah also took a keen interest in public issues because of his father’s strong influence as an important public figure.
-On 5 January 1883, Liang Seah was first appointed by Governor Sir Frederick Weld as a temporary member of the Legislative Council.

-His appointment was significant because there had been no Chinese member on the Legislative Council since Whampoa’s death in 1880.
-However, Whampoa was born in China (and when he passed his remains were shipped back to China), which meant that Liang Seah became the first Singapore-born Chinese to be appointed to the Legislative Council.
+However, Whampoa was born in China (and when he passed away, his remains were shipped back to China), which meant that Liang Seah became the first Singapore-born Chinese to be appointed to the Legislative Council.

 In November 1883, his appointment as a permanent member of the Legislative Council received Her Majesty’s sanction.